marketingarchitects/n8n-nodes-marketing-architects-node/README.md

 ### Video Resource

 - **Video Generation**: Create AI-generated videos from text prompts using advanced video generation APIs
+- **Create Video with Sora**: Generate videos using OpenAI's Sora model with customizable parameters (model version, size, duration, and optional input reference)
+- **Get Sora Video Status**: Retrieve the current status of a Sora video generation by video ID
+- **Get Sora Video URL**: Retrieve the download URL for a completed Sora video by video ID
 - **Analyze Video**: Analyze video content from a given URL to extract insights and metadata with custom prompts and output schemas

 ### Collage Resource